Posts

 Image

 The Smooth Operators ( Martijn Soetens and I) pay tribute to the 1970s FM radio sound with our series Mellow Moods .
 This is our latest chapter: Mellow Radio Moods!
-One of the track is 'On the radio' by Donna Summer, released in late-1979 on the Casablanca record label.
+One of the tracks is 'On the radio' by Donna Summer, released in late-1979 on the Casablanca record label.
 It was written for the soundtrack to the film 'Foxes' and included on Summer's first international compilation album 'On the radio: Greatest Hits Volumes I & II'.
 It came out as a single and became, in January 1980, her tenth top-ten hit in the U.S. as well as her eighth and final consecutive top five single.
 'On the radio' peaked at number five on the Billboard Hot 100 and number nine on the soul chart.
-Especially the lyrics about a message from an old boyfriend to his ex-lover over the radio are worth listening to: “Yeah, it kinda made me feel proud When I heard him say You couldn't find the words to say it yourself And now in my heart I know I can say what I reall
+Especially the lyrics about a message from an old boyfriend to his ex-lover over the radio are worth listening to: “Yeah, it kinda made me feel proud When I heard him say You couldn't find the words to say it yourself And now in my heart I know I can say what I really

 Groovy, Sexy & Soulful Part 60 Lazy Weekend Edition